System Architecture v2.0

 Cloud Transmission

-Data sent to ThingSpeak platform via WiFi for storage and processing
+Data sent to ThingSpeak platform via 4G for storage and processing

 3